21 Experts Reveal Best eCommerce Platforms for Small Businesses

 That said, if the merchant has a larger catalogue or requires lots of custom features, I’d then recommend Magento Community Edition.

 To be honest, I’d most commonly recommend a platform based on specific requirements.
 But overall I’d say that Shopify is the standout choice for smaller retailers.

 #3.
 Dave, StoreCoach

-3DCart – A truly fantastic platform for brand new stores, 3DCart includes tons of apps for free that you would be paying a considerable amount of money for with other shopping carts like BigCommerce or Shopify – wish lists, 3rd party shipping calculations, customer groups and loyalty rewards programs, QuickBooks integration, Amazon and eBay integration, amongst many other apps, are included at no additional cost with 3DCart.
-They even include automatic shopping feed creators for all of the major shopping engines as well as a way of creating your own customized feed generator that you can use for practically anything.
+A truly fantastic platform for brand new stores.
+3DCart includes tons of apps for free that you would be paying a considerable amount of money for with other shopping carts like BigCommerce or Shopify.
+Just think, wish lists, 3rd party shipping calculations, customer groups and loyalty rewards programs, QuickBooks integration, Amazon and eBay integration, amongst many other apps, are included at no additional cost.
+They even include automatic shopping feed creators for all of the major shopping engines.
+And a way of creating your own customized feed generator that you can use for practically anything.

 The bottom line is that no shopping cart is perfect and each store has its unique needs.
 What may be perfect for one type of online store does not work for another.
-It is best to take advantage of the free trials that each shopping cart providers and choose the one that meets the needs of your particular store and at the best total monthly price.
+It is best to take advantage of the free trials that each shopping cart providers.
+Choose the one that meets the needs of your particular store and at the best total monthly price.

 #4.
 Krista Fabregas, FitSmallBusiness